RitRa/Machine-Learning-and-statistics-lectures/README.md

 Notebooks from Machine Learning and Statistics lectures sept - Dec 2019

-#jupyter-example

-#jupyter-notebook-start-sept
-playing with jupyter notebooks
+Getting started with Jupyter notebook
+## jupyter-example
+Playing with Jupyter.ipynb

+## Coin flip
+coin_flip.ipynb

-#The Collatz Conjecture
+## The Collatz Conjecture
+collatz.py
 Short program to replicate the The Collatz Conjecture

 It takes a positive integer and performs a mathematic sequenece where the answer is always one

+## Object orientated Programming
+Python - Object Orientated Programming .ipynb

-# pyplot-two-variable
+## pyplot-two-variable
+Two variables plots.ipynb

-# linear-regression
+## linear-regression

-#t-test
+Regression in Python (Practice).ipynb

+## t-test
+T-test.ipynb